nicoSWD/put.io-api-v2/README.md

 **UPDATE:** This script does no longer require the cURL extension!
 It's strongly recommended, but if there's just no way, you now have access to all features using native PHP functions.

+If you don't have the JSON extension, you can probably borrow [this function from SimpleJSON](http://code.google.com/p/simplejson-php/).
+It's written in native
+PHP and should work as long as you know how to tweak this class to use it.

 Take a look at the [Wiki](https://github.com/nicoSWD/put.io-api-v2/wiki/) and [put.io's API documentation](https://api.put.io/v2/docs/) to get started.

 **Pull requests are welcome!
 Fix, improve, suggest!**